How To Print Then Cut On Cricut – Print Then Cut vs Cut Image Cricut (Full Cricut Sticker Tutorial)

 Click on the Make It button, and Cricut will layout your Print Then Cut images as it sees fit.
 Notice the black outlined box around the images on each page.
 These are known as Registration Marks, and this is how Cricut knows precisely where to cut on your mat!

 Once the item has been printed, place it onto your mat at the top left corner exactly as shown on the Cut Screen.

-Benefits of Print Then Cut
+Advantages and Benefits of Print Then Cut

 - It’s quick.
 Unlike layered SVG files, which take time to cut out many colors of material to complete the final project, Print Then Cut allows you to cut only once per image result while preserving all the colors of your design through printing.